SixArm/sixarm-macos-setup/appstore.md

   * Twitter: social networking
   * Facebook: social networking
   * Simplenote: to do list
   * Mint: for tracking money in your bank accounts
   * Caffeine: to keep the computer from going to sleep
   * Pin for Pinterest: for pinning images
   * Fotor: photo editor

 Good for developers:

+  * Affinity Photo: image editor similar to Photoshop and Illustrator
   * Xcode
   * Tutorial for Xcode
   * Memory Clean: defrags RAM after large uses